Closed communion: Other groups

 The Orthodox Presbyterian Church, the Reformed Presbyterian Church, the American Presbyterian Church the Reformed Seventh-day Adventist Church, Exclusive Brethren, the Apostolic Christian Church, the Church of the Brethren, Mennonites, Amish, some Anglicans, the Church of God in Christ, the Church of God of Prophecy, and some other churches in the Reformed tradition such as Calvinists also practice closed communion.
 Jehovah's Witnesses hold that only the 144,000 should receive communion.
 Other nontrinitarian Christians that practice closed communion include the Church of God (Seventh Day), Christadelphians, and Oneness Pentecostals such as the True Jesus Church.

-Churches of Christ, though doctrinally holding to a closed communion view, in practice do not prohibit visitors from taking communion, on the view that per 1 Corinthians 11:28 the visitor must "examine himself" and decide to partake or decline (i.e. it is not for the minister, elders/deacons, or members to decide who may or may not partake); thus, it is more a form of open communion.
+Although Churches of Christ doctrinally hold to closed communion, they practice open communion by not prohibiting visitors from taking communion.
+That believe that according to 1 Corinthians 11:28 the visitor must "examine himself" and decide to partake or decline (i.e., it is not for the minister, elders/deacons, or members to decide who may or may not partake).